cilium/cilium/Documentation/helm-values.rst

      - list
      - ``[{"operator":"Exists"}]``
    * - :spelling:ignore:`tunnel`
      - Configure the encapsulation configuration for communication between nodes.
-Possible values:   - disabled   - vxlan (default)   - geneve
+Deprecated in favor of tunnelProtocol and routingMode.
+To be removed in 1.15.
+Possible values:   - disabled   - vxlan   - geneve
      - string
-     - ``""``
+     - ``"vxlan"``
    * - :spelling:ignore:`tunnelPort`
      - Configure VXLAN and Geneve tunnel port.
      - int
      - Port 8472 for VXLAN, Port 6081 for Geneve
    * - :spelling:ignore:`tunnelProtocol`
      - Tunneling protocol to use in tunneling mode and for ad-hoc tunnels.
+Possible values:   - ""   - vxlan   - geneve
      - string
      - ``"vxlan"``
    * - :spelling:ignore:`updateStrategy`